ParallelCoinTeam/parallelcoin/README.md

 source ~/.bashrc
 ```

-Clone this repository where you like, here I show the SSH URL which is recommended
+Clone this repository where you like:
-for speed as well as if you want to add a branch to the repository as a member of the
-team (github account and a registered SSH public key on it is required):

 ```
 cd /where/you/keep/your/things